Two-dimensional RMSD projections for reaction path visualization and validation: Conclusion

 \section{Conclusion}

 We presented a coordinate-free visualization method for analyzing reaction path optimization trajectories.
 By projecting high-dimensional pathways onto a surface defined by permutation-invariant RMSD coordinates, the method reveals geometric and energetic features obscured by standard one-dimensional profiles.

+In current practice, comparing NEB results across methods or potentials requires either pointwise structural inspection (impractical beyond a handful of images) or scalar summaries (barrier height, RMSD to reference) that discard geometric context.
+The 2D projection occupies the space between these extremes.
+A single plot preserves the geometric relationship between all sampled structures, the converged path, and any reference points, while remaining interpretable at a glance.
+The benchmarks show that this representation distinguishes numerical artifacts from physical topology and reveals whether different potentials produce qualitatively similar barrier regions, even when the precise saddle geometries differ.
+The rotated \((s, d)\) frame separates reaction progress from path deviation and gives a more physical coordinate system than raw RMSD distances.
+The posterior variance contours supply built-in reliability assessment for the interpolated surface.
+A Nystrom low-rank approximation extends the method to crystalline systems with large numbers of observations.

-The cycloaddition benchmark demonstrates the capacity of this representation to distinguish numerical artifacts from physical topology and to study differences in potential energy surfaces, with an eye towards validating machine learning potentials.
-This visualization enables validation of saddle point searches beyond point comparisons of geometry and the comparison of diverse saddle finding algorithms on a unified geometric basis.
-Finally, while we focus on double-ended methods here, the \((RMSD_R, RMSD_P)\) projection operates independently of the path generation algorithm.
-One can project trajectories from single-ended saddle search methods, molecular dynamics, or meta-dynamics onto these intrinsic axes post-hoc to diagnose path quality and hysteresis with a destination basin.
+While we focus on double-ended methods here, the projection operates independently of the path generation algorithm.
+One can project histories from single-ended saddle search methods, molecular dynamics, or metadynamics onto these intrinsic axes post hoc to diagnose path quality and basin hysteresis.
+The relative energy surfaces from multiple machine learning models could also be compared within such a framework.